-Cat Palm’s ideal temperature would be 70 to 80 degrees Fahrenheit (21 to 27 degrees Celsius) in the daytime and at night.
+The ideal temperature for a Cat Palm is 70 to 80 degrees Fahrenheit (21 to 27 degrees Celsius) in the daytime and at night.

-The minimum winter temperature would be 60 degrees Fahrenheit (15.5 Degrees Celsius).
+The minimum winter temperature is 60 degrees Fahrenheit (15.5 Degrees Celsius).

 Cat Palm does not do well in a cold environment, so it wilts quickly if exposed to a temperature lower than the minimum range.

 Palm varieties that love warm weather don’t prefer dry and excessive heat because that will damage the foliage.
 Make sure you keep this houseplant away from heaters, drafts, and even air conditioners.

 Cat Palm comes from tropical areas where there is constant humidity around these plants.
 It grows well in indoor humidity close to 70% but does fine as long as the humidity does not drop below 50%.

 Keep it away from a dry environment; otherwise, your plant will die.
 I use the help of a humidifier, especially in winters, to keep the humidity levels constant.